noaione/yuusha-shoukan-ln/sources/v10/chapter0.md

 Amazing...
 It doesn’t seem like this grandpa would stop talking at all.
 What tremendous communipower he has...
-I wonder if this is the result of life experience…...
+I wonder if this is the result of life experience...
 I think Magnawell-san was like him too.
 And then, with the grandpa’s unstoppable talking skills, he continues to speak more.

 [This country is a good country, as it’s broadminded and accepts the opinion of